gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     }
     ```

-    The purpose of this interface is to provide a method that operates on an object of class T and return a boolean.
+    The purpose of this interface is to provide a method that operates on an object of class `T` and returns a boolean.

     You could have a method that takes an instance of class that implements this interface defined like this -
     ```java